Scholarship applications are now live! If you are a high school senior graduating in 2019, please apply below.

 To qualify for the Stockton Scholars grant, students must:

 - Have attended an eligible Stockton Unified high school for four years and be on track to graduate by the end of their senior year

 - Have a 2.0 unweighted overall high school GPA

 - Complete the FAFSA or DREAM ACT application by the March 2 Cal Grant deadline and apply for two additional grants or scholarships

-- Plan to pursue a degree and enroll full-time at a college, university, or regionally accredited trade school in the state of California
+- Plan to pursue a degree and enroll full-time at a non-profit college, university, or regionally accredited trade school in the state of California

 Scholarship applications are now live!
 If you are a high school senior graduating in 2019, please apply here.